MMitsuha/m0n1t0r/README.md

 # m0n1t0r RAT

-*`m0n1t0r` is a high performance and high reliability command and control tool set for read teams*
+*`m0n1t0r` is a high performance and high reliability command and control tool set for red teams*

 ## Features